 - •Researchers collect hours of field interviews and observations, often under ethics agreements that explicitly restrict where recordings can be processed.

 For all four groups, the bottleneck is the same: turning hours of dictation into text.
-Traditionally that meant a typist, an outsourced transcription bureau, or a cloud service — each one a person or a server that hears everything you said.
-Offline transcription removes the middleman entirely.
+A typist, outsourced transcription bureau, or cloud service introduces another person or system into the workflow.
+On-device transcription keeps the processing step on hardware you control.

 From Recording to Text in Three Steps